HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **PPP**
 Point to Point Protocol
 A data link protocol used to establish a direct connection between two nodes.
 It can provide connection authentication, transmission encryption, and compression.
+This protocol is supported by LwIP.

 **PPPoE**
 Point to Point Protocol over Ethernet
 Network protocol for encapsulating PPP frames inside Ethernet frames.
+This protocol is supported by LwIP.

 **SNMP**
 Simple Network Management Protocol